 Destruction or Damage of Property

 Vandalism (willful or malicious damage, destruction or defacement) of college-owned or controlled property or vandalism of property belonging to others which occurs on college-owned or controlled property or while the violator is attending or participating in a college-sponsored event or activity is prohibited.
-This also applies to students participating in the LCSC home stay program.
+This also applies to students participating in the college’s home stay program.
 Preventable accidental damage may also be considered a violations of the Student Code of Conduct on a case by case basis.

 Fire Regulations and Equipment